 The seasonings can be altered as well depending on taste preferences.
 Feel free to leave out the cumin or smoked paprika.
 Or add in some herbs like thyme or basil.

 You can also up the flavor by adding in a little Parmesan cheese or nutritional yeast into the coating mixture.
+Or try making crispy chicken cakes instead by forming them into patties before cooking.

 - No Pasta Lasagna